Introduction to Graph Database

 How graph database is implemented under the hood?

-• Graph database will use an index to efficiently store and retrieve the nodes and edges in the graph.
-For example, a hash table or B-tree can be used to index nodes based on some unique identifier.
-When performing a query, database will use indexes to quickly locate relevant nodes, and then traverse the edges to find related nodes.
+At a high level, a graph database is a collection of nodes and edges, which are stored in a data structure like an adjacency list or adjacency matrix.
+However in a typical implementation at a low level, a graph database will use an index to efficiently store and retrieve the nodes and edges.
+For example, it can use a hash table or B-tree to index nodes based on some unique ID.
+When performing a query, the graph database will use indexes to quickly locate relevant nodes, and then traverse the edges to find related nodes.

 Some common queries on graph database